Keyondunker/Vector-Nest-Provider/README.md

    ```
 7. Save your detail file into `data/details` folder.

-#### 2.2 Register a New Product Category
+#### 2.2 Register a New Protocol

-Each Product Category is a separate smart contract that is deployed by the Registry main protocol contract.
-To deploy a new Product Category:
+Each Protocol is a separate smart contract that is deployed by the Registry main protocol contract.
+To deploy a new Protocol:

-First, you need to create a file containing detailed information about this Product Category.
+First, you need to create a file containing detailed information about this Protocol.
 You have two options to do this:

 ##### **Option 1:** Human-Readable Format